MDMB-5Br-INACA

 MDMB-5Br-INACA is an indazole-3-carboxamide derivative which has been sold as a designer drug.
 Surprisingly it has been reported to produce psychoactive activity despite the lack of a "tail" group at the indazole 1-position, but is likely of relatively low potency as a CB1 agonist and has been encountered being misrepresented as other illicit drugs such as MDMA.

-This reported psychoactive activity has been limitedly reported on but could be related to activity beyond the cannabinoid receptors due to vague structural relation to compounds like 1Z2MAP1O.
+This reported psychoactive activity has been limitedly reported on but could be related to activity beyond the cannabinoid receptors due to vague structural relation to compounds like 1Z2MAP1O and α-Methylisotryptamine.

 Use as a precursor

 MDMB-5Br-INACA is believed to be used as a precursor in the synthesis of synthetic cannabinoids.
 It has been sold online as a "chemistry kit" with other compounds required to complete the reaction.
 This reaction would complete MDMB-5Br-INACA by giving it a "tail" group required for high cannabinoid activity.
 Other precursors lacking a tail chain have also been marketed such as (ADB-5-Br-INACA), (CH-IATA), (ADB-IACA), and (ADB-5’Br-EZO-CA).
 This may be due to increasing legality changes worldwide on synthetic cannabinoids.